MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Presents optical constants of pure, amorphous Mg-silicates.
 Used sol-gel, a chemical technique based on the condensation of Mg- and Si-hydroxides in a liquid phase (crystallize at lower temperatures for some reason).
 They use sol gel, remove Mg-Si particles, and then densify them to remove porosity.
 Amorphousness is determined via Xray.
 For an explanation, see section 2 of this paper.

-Also in DOCDD (MgSiO(3) matches txt file, in wavenumber on website) https://www.astro.uni-jena.de/Laboratory/OCDB/amsilicates.html
+Also in DOCCD (MgSiO(3) matches txt file, in wavenumber on website) https://www.astro.uni-jena.de/Laboratory/OCDB/amsilicates.html
 --------------